fizaashaikh/Facebook-Clone/README.md

 # Facebook Clone

-### Mini project - Representation of Social Media using Graph Data Structure in Java
+### Mini Project - Representation of Social Media using Graph Data Structure in Java

 #### It is based on one of the applications of graph i.e. "Social Media Networking"